Resident News Briefs

 - Dogs Off-Leash On the Beach - The Council approved allowing dogs registered with the Town's Public Safety Department on beaches within the Town to be off-leash when under their owner's control from sunrise until 9 am and 5 pm until sunset.
 The registration process is available M-F, 8-4.
 As it has been since the 80's, dogs are allowed on-leash anytime on the beach within the Town limits.
 Please see this brochure for more details.

-- The newly rebuilt Community Center is open for use!
+- The Community Center is open for use!
 Please contact Chelley Pallo at 231-1771, extension 124 for assistance with availability and rates.
 More information is also posted on this page, under Amenities.
 We do not have regularly-scheduled activities that are Town-sponsored at this rental facility.

 - The AT&T and Verizon arrays are set and fully functional on the cell tower.
 Residents are encouraged to submit a work order with their carrier if there are problems with signal strength.